inakode/trading-assistant-bot/README.md

-# tg buy & bridge bot
+# tg swap, chart, data & bridge bot

  telegram bot to buy, sell, bridge and create charts for crypto assets. also aiming to give market insight and analysis.